Tour de Pines: October 2 to October 6, 2019

 NEW!
 HIGH UP IN BURLINGTON COUNTY

 Start Time: 9:00 a.m. at Pinelands Preservation Alliance, Southampton, NJ 08088

 Sunday’s ride offerings depart from PPA’s offices in Vincentown, NJ.
 The long ride is 48.3 miles, while the short ride is 26.6 miles.
 They both travel through historic Smithville (the one in Burlington County), utilize a newly opened segment of the Kinkora Trail, and traverse Arney’s Mount – the highest point in Burlington County.
 Although these two rides do not travel entirely within the Pinelands, a good cross-section of the areas surrounding the preserve can be viewed.
 In addition to the short ride, the long ride passes through the rifle range area of Fort Dix, and makes a trip around Mirror Lake in Browns Mills.
 At the end of the ride all cyclists are invited to join us in our renovated barn for chili and beer.

-Registration Fee: Participants can ride one, two or all five days for just $45.
+Participants can ride one, two or all five days for just $45.
 This fee includes cue sheets, GPX files, a limited edition t-shirt and entrance to our end-of-Tour festivities following the last day’s ride.
 Cue sheets and GPX files will be sent to all registered riders by September 20, 2019.

 The Tour de Pines helps to support our work to protect New Jersey’s Pinelands so there are always beautiful green places to ride your bike in south Jersey.